mkarpiarz/cloud-native-docs/gpu-operator/gpu-sharing.rst

 ===============================================

-The latest generations of NVIDIA GPUs provide an operation mode called Multi-Instance GPU, or MIG.
+The latest generations of NVIDIA GPUs provide an operation mode called Multi-Instance GPU (MIG).
 MIG allows you to partition a GPU into several smaller, predefined instances, each of which looks like a mini-GPU that provides memory and fault isolation at the hardware layer.
 You can share access to a GPU by running workloads on one of